25 Aerodynamics of Finite Wings

 Center of Pressure & Aerodynamic Center

-The procedures for finding the center of pressure and aerodynamic center on a finite wing are similar to that for two-dimensional airfoils.
+The procedures for finding the center of pressure and aerodynamic center on a finite wing are similar to those for two-dimensional airfoils.
 Recall that, by definition, the center of pressure on a wing is a point about which the pitching moments are zero, i.e., a point where the resultant forces can be assumed to act.
 The aerodynamic center is a point where the moment is constant and independent of the angle of attack.
 Determining the aerodynamic center, like that for the center of pressure, requires values of the lift and moment coefficient versus the angle of attack about any other point, which by default is usually the 1/4-chord.

-In the case of the center of pressure then
+In the case of the center of pressure, then

 (54)